energywebfoundation/ew-link-elocity/README.md

 EWF Link App to integrate EV-Charging stations with OCPP-J v1.6 protocol with the Certificates of Origin DApp.
 Allowing owners to trade green energy tokens on the blockchain.

 ## Run test from docker compose
+1. Be sure you followed instructions on the [main repo](https://github.com/energywebfoundation/elocity-setup-docs) to setup front-end and elasticsearch, plus configure your EV-Charging station controller to connect to the service IP, in this case, the one running this docker-compose.

-1. Spin the containers:
+2. Spin the containers:
 `docker-compose up`

-2. Configure the EV-charging station to connect to your machine IP and port.
+3. Configure the EV-charging station to connect to your machine IP and port.
 On the **EBee's Bender Controller** the USB host always assign the connected to IP `192.168.123.220`.
 `ws://192.168.123.220:8000/your_charging_station_id`

-3. Configure elocity app with test configuration:
+4. Configure elocity app with test configuration:
 ```bash
 curl --request POST \
   --url http://localhost:8060/config \